aikhe/katha-legacy/README.md

       - NOTE: server actions are mostly prefered for most use case especially data mutations (create, update, delete) for more secure and efficient way to perform server-side logic from client-side interactions, often resulting in a better developer experience and potentially better performance due to automatic revalidation.

       ```

+- NOTE

+  - Builds and dev check to avoid issues on deployment
+  - React scan (forgot about the auth component)